pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/class-27/README.md

 * Write and Execute Snapshot tests for a React Application
 * Write and Execute Enzyme (live) tests for a React Application
-* Deploy a React applicaation to AWS S3 manually
+* Deploy a React application to AWS S3 manually
 * Deploy a React application to cloudfront directly from github

 ## Outline